 Dumbbell Single Leg Squat

-The Dumbbell Single Leg Squat is a free-weight, single-leg squat performed while holding dumbbells for added resistance.
-The movement places the full workload on one leg at a time, increasing the demand on strength, balance, and movement control compared to standard squats.
+The Dumbbell Single Leg Squat places the full workload on one leg at a time while holding dumbbells for added resistance, increasing the demand on strength, balance, and movement control compared to bilateral squats.
+Free-weight resistance training produces significant improvements in thigh muscle size and strength, with dumbbell loading offering a practical alternative to barbell-based programs (Ogawa et al., 2023).

 This squat variation fits well in strength and hypertrophy programs, especially for addressing left-to-right imbalances or improving single-leg capacity.
-It works well as a main lower-body lift with lighter loads or as an accessory alongside bilateral squats, offering a practical option for building controlled, unilateral leg strength.
+It works as a main lower-body lift with lighter loads or as an accessory alongside bilateral squats, offering a practical way to build controlled, unilateral leg strength.

 - Stand holding a dumbbell in each hand, arms extended at your sides, with feet hip-width apart and core braced.